panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 }
 ```

 `LeftHandSideExpression` expression can be replaced with anything that stands on the left side of an assignment expression.

-In the previous example,
-it was `const essential`, but more can be done.
+In the previous examples, `LeftHandSideExpression` was `const products` and `const [index, product]`.

-What I enjoy is the ability of `for...of` to destructure the iterated item in place.
+This is what gives the ability to destructure the iterated item in place.

-For example, let's iterate over an array of objects, and destructure the iterated object in place:
+For example, let's iterate over an array of objects, and destructure the iterated object:

 ```javascript{6}
 const persons = [